api-platform/docs/core/json-schema.md

 Example : A `"type" => "json"` in `openapi_context` is a `"type" => "array"` in `json_schema_context`.

+You can obtain more informations about the available [JSON Schema Types and format here](http://json-schema.org/understanding-json-schema/reference/type.html).

 ## Generating a JSON Schema Programmatically

 To generate JSON Schemas programmatically, use the `api_platform.json_schema.schema_factory` [service](https://symfony.com/doc/current/service_container.html#fetching-and-using-services).